slink-to-unlock/autosink-data-elt/README.md

-# Data Extract-Load-Transform
+# Data Extract-Load-Transform for Autosink Project

 [🇬🇧](README.md) | [🇰🇷](README.kr.md) | [🇨🇳](README.zh-CN.md)

-Parse the values in the data lake and load them into memory, so that the data labeler can be executed.
-It puts the labeled data into the feature store. autosink-data-elt contains utility classes for reading and writing json files stored in the data lake, and defines data types.
-When the data extracted from the Raspberry Pi is stored in the data lake, it is loaded, labeled, and stored in the feature store in transformed form, so it is named ELT.
+Parse the values in the data lake and load them into memory, then make it executable for the data labeler.
+It organizes the labeled data into a format that is easy for the feature store to store.
+The autosink-data-elt contains utility classes and data type definitions for reading and writing json files stored in the data lake.
+When the data extracted from the Raspberry Pi is stored in the data lake, it is loaded, labeled, and transformed into a form that can be stored in the feature store, so it is named ELT.

 ## Features

-- [ ] Parse the values in the data lake and load them into memory, then organize them in a way that the data labeler can easily read.
+- [ ] Parse the values in the data lake and load them into memory, then organize them into a format that is easy for the data labeler to read.
-- [ ] Call the labeler.
+- [ ] Call the data labeler.
-- [ ] Put the labeled data into the feature store.
+- [ ] Store the labeled data in the feature store.

 # Environment